 Do I Need a Dental Crown?

-- Tooth damage: Chipped, cracked, and broken teeth are often restored with a dental crown.
+- To repair tooth damage.
+Dentists can restore chipped, cracked, and broken teeth using a dental crown.

-- Root canal: Following root canal treatment, a dental crown is often used to support and strengthen the impacted tooth.
+- After a root canal treatment.
+Following root canal treatment, a dental crown will support and strengthen the repaired tooth.
 Crowns also minimize the risk of future tooth loss.

-- Dental implant restoration: A dental crown is used to top dental implants and serve as the prosthetic tooth.
+- To complete a dental implant restoration.
+A dental crown can top dental implants and serve as the prosthetic tooth.

 Same-Day Dental Crowns in Frederick, MD

-Before treatment, Dr. Goyal will thoroughly examine the teeth, gums, jaw joints, and other support structures.
-From this examination, he will design a personalized treatment plan that will restore the tooth to optimal health and function.
-Dr. Goyal will prepare the teeth by removing a small amount of the natural tooth structure to accommodate the dental crown.
+Before treatment, Dr. Goyal will thoroughly examine your teeth, gums, jaw joints, and other support structures.
+From this exam, he will design a personalized treatment plan that will restore the tooth to optimal health and function.
+Dr. Goyal will prepare the tooth by removing a small amount of the natural tooth structure to accommodate the crown.

-At the Frederick Center for Dentistry, we use CEREC or Chairside Economical Restoration of Esthetic Ceramics, to make same-day dental crowns.
-This modern dental technology uses CAD/CAM (Computer-Aided Design/Computer-Aided Manufacturing) technology, which consists of a camera, computer, and milling machine in one instrument.
+At the Frederick Center for Dentistry, we use CEREC or Chairside Economical Restoration of Esthetic Ceramics.
+This modern dental technology uses CAD/CAM technology to make same-day dental crowns.
+The device consists of a camera, computer, and milling machine in one instrument.
 Patients can receive a custom ceramic dental crown in one visit with CEREC.

 Dr. Goyal uses the camera to capture an impression of the damaged tooth or teeth receiving treatment.
-This image is digitally transferred and displayed on a computer screen, where he uses CAD technology to design the restoration.
+Then he digitally transfers the image to a computer screen, where he uses software to design the restoration.
 Then CAM takes over and automatically creates the restoration while you wait in our office.

 Dental Crown FAQs

-Dental crowns are an effective restorative option to strengthen and enhance the appearance of damaged or weakened teeth.
-Your dentist will evaluate your specific needs and recommend the most suitable type of crown material for your situation, considering both functional and aesthetic factors.
+Dental crowns are an effective restorative option to strengthen and enhance damaged or weakened teeth.
+Your dentist will evaluate your specific needs and recommend the most suitable type of crown for your situation.
 To learn more about crowns, read through our frequently asked questions section.

 Is the dental crown procedure painful?

 Dental crown treatment is generally pain-free.
 Dr. Goyal will ensure you are as comfortable as possible, offering sedation dentistry options when needed.
-It is normal to experience mild sensitivity following treatment.
+Experiencing mild sensitivity after treatment is normal.
 These symptoms generally subside within 1 to 3 days of treatment.

 What should I do if I have a broken crown?